 3. Agile Sprint Backlog and Planning

-In this step, the mobile app development team decides on the backlogs they will be targeting on in the current sprint.
-Sprint backlog is the list of things the team plans on achieving in the delivering.
+In this scrum application development methodology step, the Agile mobile app development team decides on the backlogs they will be targeting in the current sprint.
+The sprint backlog is the list of things the team plans on achieving in the delivery.
 Usually, sprint backlogs are divided into workable actions and once the team agrees upon the backlog items, the sprint begins.

 4. Daily Scrum Meeting

-Once the team start working on the product backlogs, a practice called daily scrum is initiated.
-A stand up daily meeting is held every day for 15 minutes.
-In the daily scrum everyone in team tells about the last day’s work and the day’s plan.
+Once the above Agile methodology steps are done, the team starts working on the product backlogs, a practice called daily scrum is initiated.
+A stand–up daily meeting is held every day for 15 minutes.
+In the daily scrum, everyone in the team tells about the last day’s work and the day’s plan.
 The daily scrum lets everyone in the team know of the whole project’s progress.

 5. Agile Sprint Review